NHS Providers Anti-racism statement

 We know from staff feedback that people have not always spoken up because they did not feel supported.
 This has compounded the hurt and distress felt by our colleagues who have experienced racism.

-Guided by our staff and our race equality and cultural inclusion group (RECI), we will nurture a culture that gives people the time and space to speak up about their experiences confident that they will be listened to and supported.
-We will ensure people will be safe, and feel safe, in talking openly about racism and race inequality.
+Guided by our staff and our race equality and cultural inclusion group (RECI), we nurture a culture that gives people the time and space to speak up about their experiences confident that they will be listened to and supported.
+We seek to ensure people feel safe in talking openly about racism and race inequality.
 All colleagues at NHS Providers, whatever their ethnicity stand shoulder to shoulder on this: improving our culture is the responsibility of everyone in NHS Providers.

-3. We will act to redress racism and call out discrimination
+3. We act to redress racism and call out discrimination

-This will mean actively drawing attention to and calling out discrimination where we find it within NHS Providers and tackling it, and explaining why remarks or actions are harmful.
-It will mean listening with commitment to learning and change when someone speaks up about their experience of racism.
-Where someone shares their experience we will focus on their needs, and recognise where we hold power and can act to bring improvements.
-And, it will mean examining our recruitment processes and our approach to progression within the organisation and will involve making sure our events and publications live up to the standards of diversity we are aiming for.
+This means actively drawing attention to and calling out discrimination where we find it within NHS Providers and tackling it, and explaining why remarks or actions are harmful.
+It means listening with commitment to learning and change when someone speaks up about their experience of racism.
+Where someone shares their experience we focus on their needs, and recognise where we hold power and can act to bring improvements.
+And, it means examining our recruitment processes and our approach to progression within the organisation and involves making sure our events and publications live up to the standards of diversity we are aiming for.

 Our race equality and cultural inclusion group (RECI) has an important role in highlighting issues to the organisation as a whole, and advising and challenging our leadership.
 Equally, our leaders have a responsibility to listen and act on issues when they are raised.

-4. We will be transparent and accountable, and we will measure our progress
+4. We are transparent and accountable, and we measure our progress

-We will be open and honest about our progress on race equality, and we will set measurable goals against which our progress can be judged.
+We are open and honest about our progress on race equality, and we set measurable goals against which our progress can be judged.

-Our goals will be based on the feedback from staff and our board and will include qualitative and quantitative measures.
-We have produced and agreed upon an action plan that sets out in detail how we will deliver on our commitment.
+Our goals are based on staff and board feedback and include qualitative and quantitative measures.
+Our action plan sets out in detail how we will deliver on our commitment.

 Our board of trustees is responsible for ensuring NHS Providers is an anti-racist organisation.
-It will hold the executive management team to account for delivery on the action plan and has committed to embedding anti-racism into its own structures, processes and decision making.
+It holds the executive management team to account for delivery on the action plan and commits to embedding anti-racism into its own structures, processes and decision-making.

-The director team will also work to embed race equality into its decision making, processes and structures and will hold the organisation to account for implementation of the action plan.
-We will also continue to measure and monitor progress via our annual staff survey, which began collecting anonymised data on race equality in 2021, along with regular consultations and conversations carried out through the year, including via RECI.
+The director team also works to embed race equality into its decision-making, processes and structures and holds the organisation to account for implementation of the action plan.
+We continue to measure and monitor progress via our annual staff survey, which began collecting anonymised data on race equality in 2021, along with regular consultations and conversations carried out through the year, including via RECI.

-We will welcome scrutiny, feedback and challenge from staff and from our members.
+We welcome scrutiny, feedback and challenge from staff and from our members.

-5. We will use our unique position to influence the NHS and the wider community.
+5. We use our unique position to influence the NHS and the wider community

 NHS Providers has an opportunity and a responsibility to make a positive difference on race equality in the NHS and beyond.

-We can and will advocate for race equality through our influencing work, which puts us in regular contact with the most senior leaders in government and in the wider health and care sector.
-We will use our position to influence national health policy from an anti-racist standpoint – this will include offering constructive challenge when necessary.
-And, through our public communications, we will highlight race inequality and challenge racism where we see it.
+We can and do advocate for race equality through our influencing work, which puts us in regular contact with the most senior leaders in government and in the wider health and care sector.
+We use our position to influence national health policy from an anti-racist standpoint – this includes offering constructive challenges when necessary.
+And, through our public communications, we highlight race inequality and challenge racism where we see it.